Want to know more about indoor palm plant identification?

 It is best known for its ability to reduce formaldehyde, xylene, and toluene.

 To ensure it grows well, do not overwater this plant and give it enough humidity.

 Commonly known as Fountain Palm, the botanical name of this palm is Livistona Chinensis.

 This indoor palm has different features than others of its variety.

 It spouts large, fan-like leaves, grows up to 10 feet in height, and is 2-4 feet broad.

 To enhance the growth of this palm, it needs to be fertilized during its growing season and watered when 50-75% of the topsoil is dry.

 3. Parlor Palm

-The botanical name of the plant is Chamaedorea elegans and otherwise is called Neanthe Bella Palm.
+The botanical name of the plant is Chamaedorea elegant, otherwise called Neanthe Bella Palm.

-This palm makes for a great indoor palm as it can adapt to low light and grows well under artificial light settings, too.
+This palm makes for a great indoor palm as it can adapt to low light and grows well under artificial light settings.